 Online version of the 60-volume print Oxford DNB, published September, 2004, a major revision of the original Dictionary of National Biography and its supplements.
 Since 2005 regular updates have extended the Dictionary’s coverage, now including biographies of more than 60,000 people who died in or before the year 2016.

-Book Review Digest Retrospective: 1905-1982 provides selected extracts from book reviews, as well as citations to additional reviews of adult and juvenile fiction and non-fiction.
+Provides selected extracts of book reviews as well as citations to additional reviews of adult and juvenile fiction and non-fiction.

 Covers over 400 British women writers in a wide variety of literary genres, including novels, travel writing, poetry, theater, children's books, cook books and religious writings.
 The authors are "women whose reputations were established before the early 1980s."
 The editor broadly defines "British," so there are entries for those born elsewhere but whose careers were in an important part tied to Britain.